chanzuckerberg/DRSM-corpus/README.md

 * AGREEMENT - A score from 0.0-1.0 showing how much agreement there was for the label from CentaurLab annotators.
 * TRIMMED_TEXT - the title / abstract of the paper trimmed to 400 words, preserving the article title and trailing text of the abstract.

+At present, this dataset consists of `1,144 'Gold Standard' articles` labeled by our in-house curation team and `7,782 articles labeled by CentaurLabs annotators`.
+This provides a corpus of 8,926 rare-disease primary research articles labeled for relevance and the research type.

 ## Extending Curation to additional categories

 We are working on extending the number of categories curated under this scheme by curating `binary` data (i.e., identifying whether a paper belongs to a rarer category).
 We include this data for completeness but have not yet developed downstream processing for it.